 Three months later ‘Falling’ was born.
 I duly edited it, despatched it to four publishers and sat back… and nearly died of fright when one publisher came back, telling me they liked what they saw.
 Really?
 I bundled off the rest, in my haste sending copy that was a month old and full of typos, and the publisher still bought it.

 So here’s the thing.
-I’m four novels in with a new one in the Craig Mcintyre series out this year.
-‘Falling’ has been published in the U.S. and a short story I wrote for Bouchercon 2016 has been included in their anthology.
+I’m five novels in with a new one in the Craig Mcintyre series out this year.
+‘Falling’ has been re-published in the U.S. and a short story I wrote for Bouchercon 2016 was included in their anthology.
+Falling Too, the second in the Charlie Wiggs series, will be released this month and I’ve been included in the Historic Environment Scotland short story anthology – Bloody Scotland.

-I still work full time.
-Would that writing provided the bread on the table.
-But you know what, I don’t care (I should but I don’t).
-I’m just happy that nearly forty years of writing has turned into something more than a pile of dusty paper in an old suitcase.’
+I still work.
+Would that writing provided all the bread on the table.
+But you know what, I’m just happy that nearly forty years of writing has turned into something more than a pile of dusty paper in an old suitcase.’